malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that takes longer to make some decisions.

-An agent that regulates its environment operates within a system described in Fig 1.
-The environment state `S_env` changes with some ambient dynamics `env dynamics`, and the agent performs action `A_env` against the environment in order to regulate it towards some target.
+An agent that regulates its environment operates within a system containing environment state `S_env`, which changes with some ambient dynamics `D_env(t)`.
+The agent performs action `A_env` against the environment in order to regulate it towards some target.
 The environment state outcome `O_env` is influenced by both `D_env(t)` and `A_env`.
-    Fig 1:
-    {diagram}
+This can be summarised as such:

     S_env + D_env(t) + A_env = O_env
-    {diagram}

-According to the _good regulator theorem_, if the agent is to regulate the environment state it must be a model of the system (Conant & Ashby, 1970).
+According to the _good regulator theorem_, if the agent is to regulate the environment state it must be a "model of the system" (Conant & Ashby, 1970).
 Furthermore, we can say that the efficiency of the agent to regulate its environment depends on its accuracy in modelling the system.
 Errors in the accuracy of the model result in errors in the regulation of the system.
-For learning agents, those errors must be used to adjust the model.
-An agent that must regulate its external environment requires the tuple `<S_env, A, O_env>` in order to adjust its model.
+In learning agents, those errors can be used for subsequent training of its model.

 An embodied agent with complex actions requires an additional level of regulation.
 Not only must it regulate its external environment, it must also regulate its own physical state.
-This includes both maintaining homeostasis and controlling action.
+This includes both maintaining homeostasis and controlling action for efficiency and effectiveness.
 Such an agent thus operates in a system that additionally has body state `S_body` with ambient dynamics `D_body(t)`.
-The agent performs action `A_body` against its body, producing outcome `O_body`.
-Summarised as follows:
+The agent performs action `A_body` against its body, producing outcome `O_body`, summarised as follows:

     S_body + D_body(t) + A_body = O_body

 The agent's actions are performed in order to regulate it towards some target, which is dynamically inferred based on its requirement for body homeostasis and for environment action `A_env`.
-Like for regulation of the environment, the agent requires a tuple `<S_body, A_body, O_body>` in order to train its model.
-Neuroscience has identified such a model in mammals, known as the _body schema_ (Proske & Gandevia, 2012).
+The inference of the required action at any given moment is based upon a model, and that model is updated from past errors in a learning agent.
+Psychology and Neuroscience refer to that model in mammals as the _body schema_ (Proske & Gandevia, 2012).

 Agents that incorporate multi-step processing have a third kind of action: one that changes its internal data state without affecting its physical state.
-Importantly, as such _non-physical_ actions may not elicit any change to `S_body` or `S_env`, this system also requires regulation.
-Thus the agent has non-physical state `S_mind` with ambient dynamics `D_mind(t)`, and performs action `A_mind` producing outcome `O_mind`, summarised as follows:
+Importantly, this system also requires regulation for the same reasons as for environment and body, but such _non-physical_ actions may not elicit any change to `S_body` or `S_env`.
+Thus the agent must regulate its non-physical state `S_mind`, having ambient dynamics `D_mind(t)`.
+In order to do so it performs action `A_mind`, producing outcome `O_mind`, summarised as follows:

     S_mind + D_mind(t) + A_mind = O_mind

 The agent's non-physical actions are performed in order to regulate towards some target, which is dynamically inferred based on its requirement for environment action `A_env`, body action `A_body`, and possibly for some form of non-physical homeostasis.
-Like for both the environment and body, the agent must train its model for regulation from a tuple `<S_mind, A_mind, O_mind>`.
+Like for environment and body regulation, in order for the agent to efficiently regulate its mind state, it must model its behaviour.
+This suggests that it must incorporate a functional equivalent of the body schema, which this paper refers to as the _mind schema_.
+Other research has drawn similar conclusions (Graziano, 2017).

-By way of example, consider the case of fluent aphasia, caused by damage to the Wernicke's area of the brain.
+By way of example of the importance of such mind regulation, consider the case of fluent aphasia, caused by damage to the Wernicke's area of the brain.
 Individuals with fluent aphasia can easily produce speech, but it is typically full of many meaningless words and often unnecessarily long winded.
 Wernicke's area is associated with language comprehension and, as such, provides a corrective mechanism during speech production in a neurotypical individual (_Wernicke's area_).

-The need for a mind-regulating agent to model the behaviour of its mind suggests that it must incorporate a functional equivalent of the body schema, which this paper refers to as the _mind schema_.
-Other research has drawn similar conclusions (Graziano, 2017).

 # Visceral Loop